zacharyhalvorson/personal-site/public/blog/my-first-post.md

-## What’s this post really about?

-I’m trying to write about this site.
-Particularly why and how i made the thing.
-It should offer a glimpse into why I think personal sites are a good thing for designers on the web.
-There’s an argument for why people should just use Medium or whatever to blog with, this is a chance for me to talk about why I don’t really like that.
-Although..
-Do I really believe that?
-I’m not quite sure.
-I should probably write about the two different perspectives.

-* Why a personal site at all?
-* Why a blog?
-* What was my process
-* The writing-first approach.
-* The decision to redesign my existing site.
-* Having to go back to it after a few days away.

-***

 Personal websites are hard.
-Everyone's got a drawer full of redesigns, and a guilty feeling around now getting them done.
-There’s been plenty written about how we should focus out design skills on our user’s problems, or just use the popular tools of the day because the idea of a personal site or blog is a solved problem.
-I’m not sure I can subscribe to that though.

-A personal site is a chance to have a dialogue with yourself.
-Understand your own
+Everyone's got a drawer full of redesigns, and the guilty feeling that comes from unfinished work.
+There’s been plenty written about how we should just use the popular tools, like Squarespace or Medium, because the idea of a personal site or blog is a solved problem.
+I’m not sure I can subscribe to that though - a personal site is a chance to have a dialogue with yourself.
+Understand your own taste and give yourself the space to experiment and grow.

-Personal websites are fun though, they give you a place to experiment and try new things.
-That's why I made this one.

 ## Where do I start?

 Too many times have I started with a mood board, or even mocks, before I've even written a single word.
 So this time I'm starting with a post.
 This one in particular.

 Any project worth doing starts with content.
-You need to establish your intent before you can start any rendering.
-Too many times have I started with a mood board before I've even written a single word.
-So this time I'm starting with this post.
-Describe what I'm going to build and why.
+You need to establish your intent before you can start any meaningful work.
+So through this project, I’ve kept writing content as my first priority.
+Hashing out what I want to say before I build the place for it to live.

 ## What is this site going to be for?

 I'm looking for a place to write down my thoughts as I work on new projects, learn new development techniques, develop as a writer, and grow as a Designer.
-Sharing what you learn is important, and a personal website gives me a chance to both share and experiment.
-Grow and give back.

-So this site will help people know me better as a designer, understand what I've worked on in the past, and what I'd like to work on in the future.
-But I'd also like a place to write, and experiment.
+In my work on the product team at Mobify I’m often working on longer term projects with a lot of different people, this blog can give me the chance to share the little pieces I work on as I go.

-## How am I going to build it?
+## How have I built it?

+After I had written the majority of the content I set out in design and development with a few constraints:
+* The blog posts should be pure markdown.
+I want to be able to contribute as easily as possible.
+*

 I'm starting with the content, write the pages first then think about overall structure.
 I've got a bit of a list:
 - Some kind of interactive home page for new experiments.